How to Develop Functions

 doctl serverless watch example-project

-The command will print Watching and wait to detect changes in the directory.
+The command prints Watching and waits to detect changes in the directory.

 Watching 'example-project' [use Control-C to terminate]